CharlieS540/MS1-Junior-Club/README.md

 ![Junior Club Site Event Listing Section](assets/screenshots/finshed_screenshot11.png)
 ![Junior Club Site Event Listing Section](assets/screenshots/finshed_screenshot12.png)

-### Issues found and fixes
+### Issues and bugs

-All issues were found using google inspect and the responsive design tools.
+All issues and bugs were found using google inspect and the responsive design tools.

+Below I have explaing the issue and how they were resolved:

 * Overflowing Content triggering a x axis scroll bar.